 What is it used for?
 Medicinally, the essential oil is widely used to support digestion and the immune system, to relieve nausea and tummy tension and to clear congestion.
 Powerful and versatile, is gentle enough on the skin to be used for topical blends and inhalers and also for children.

 Will I like it?
 Aromatically, it is a bright, sunny, sweet and comforting scent.
 Emotionally, it has a wonderfully uplifting and calming influence, setting both your mind and your body at ease.

 How can I use it?
-A Tummy Body Butter recipe.
-This recipe, from Andrea Butje of the Aromahead Institute, will soothe and help an uncomfortable tummy, especially after a big meal.
+This Tummy Body Butter recipe, from Andrea Butje of the Aromahead Institute, will soothe and help an uncomfortable tummy, especially after a big meal.

 For the Body Butter (makes up 7oz (196g) you will need: